 In Cucumber Quest: The TV Show Punisher Pumice.
 Little is shown about it, but we know that Almond is a fangirl.
 Almond also says in a Q&A that she learned sword fighting by watching TV, "especially from Punisher Pumice" .

-In the webcomic El Goonish Shive, the characters are fans of the Lucky Bunny Bounty Show.
+In the webcomic El Goonish Shive, some characters are fans of the Lucky Bunny Bounty Show (which was canceled after only 22 episodes).

 Girly features Action Up The Butt, which is what happens when you take the concept of Highlander (where killing someone gives you their power), make all the characters 19th century authors (with Sir Walter Scott as the main character), then give them all guns.
 It was cancelled after the second season.